albertocubeddu/extensionOS/README.md

 Mixture of Agents (pre-release)
 ![Mixture Of Agents](./assets/showcase/moa.png)

+## Help me grow this extension

+Use my affiliation code when you sign-up on VAPI: https://vapi.ai/?aff=extension-os

 ## 🚀 Getting started

 1. Clone the extension or [download the latest release](https://github.com/albertocubeddu/extensionOS/releases/).